C-Otto/rebalance-lnd/README.md

                         viable.
 You might also want to set --min-local 0 and --min-remote 0.
-If set, you also need to set --amount and either --fee-limit or --fee-ppm-limit, and you must not enable --adjust-fee-to-limits (-A).
+If set, you also need to set --amount and either --fee-limit or --fee-ppm-limit, and you must not enable --adjust-amount-to-limits (-A).
   --fee-factor FEE_FACTOR
                         (default: 1.0) Compare the costs against the expected income, scaled by this factor.
 As an example, with